Faculty of Science

 I am a postdoctoral researcher working with Prof. Nilanjan Ray at the University of Alberta VISUAL lab and Dr. Gilbert Bigras at the Cross Cancer Institute.
 We are looking into ways to improve biomarker detection in digital pathology images with interpretable deep learning, which would assist pathologists in performing better cancer diagnoses and prognoses.

-Prof. Ray also supervised my PhD work, which was mostly about object detection and segmentation with language modeling, though I also spent several years working on multi-object tracking and cell segmentation in time-lapse microscopy images.
+Prof. Ray also supervised my PhD work, which was mostly about object detection and segmentation with language modeling, though I also spent several years working on multi-object tracking, cell detection in time-lapse microscopy images, and river ice segmentation.

-Alongside my doctoral research, I worked in the industry for several years, solving a range of real-world problems with computer vision.
+Alongside my doctoral research, I spent several years in the industry, learning to apply computer vision to a wide range of real-world problems.
 I was with Mojow Autonomous Solutions for over two years, researching ways to automate farming operations, including rock detection, implement folding, and autonomous navigation in a self-driving tractor.
-I spent another year at ACAMP, working on human and animal detection, along with chain-link fence damage detection for an autonomous security ATV.
-I also did a 6-month internship at ISL Adapt, where I worked on vehicle and pedestrian tracking. for road traffic analysis to improve the design of intersections and roundabouts.
+I spent another year at ACAMP, working on human and animal detection, and chain-link fence damage detection for an autonomous security ATV.
+I also did a 6-month internship at ISL Adapt, where I worked on vehicle and pedestrian tracking for road traffic analysis to improve the design of intersections and roundabouts.

 Prior to that, I was with the Vision & Robotics group at the University of Alberta, where I completed my MSc under Prof. Martin Jagersand.
 My master's thesis was about high precision 2D tracking in natural images and its application to uncalibrated visual servoing.

-I did my under graduate studies at IIIT Allahabad, with a major in computer vision.
+I completed my undergraduation from IIIT Allahabad with a major in computer vision.
 While there, I worked with Prof. Anupam Agrawal on several vision projects, including my B.Tech thesis on abandoned object detection and a term project on hyperspectral image analysis.

 I also spent two summers working with Prof. Madasu Hanmandlu at IIT Delhi, applying classical machine learning techniques like support vector machines and fuzzy logic for online signature verification.